syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 domainurl: ##DomainURL##
 ---

-# Pdf export options in ##Platform_Name## Grid control
+# Pdf Export Options in ##Platform_Name## Grid control

+The Syncfusion ##Platform_Name## Grid control allows you to customize the PDF export options functionality.
+This flexibility enables you to have greater control over the exported content and layout to meet your specific requirements.

+The PDF export action can be customized based on your requirements using the [pdfExportProperties](../../api/grid/pdfExportProperties) property.
+By using the `pdfExportProperties` property, you can export the current page records, selected records, or filtered records.
+Additionally, you can customize the page alignments using the `pdfExportProperties` property.

-## Export current page
+## Export current page records

-PDF export provides an option to export the current page into PDF.
-To export current page, define the `exportType` to `CurrentPage`.
+Exporting the current page in Syncfusion ##Platform_Name## Grid to a PDF document provides the ability to export the currently displayed page records.
+This feature allows for generating PDF documents that specifically include the content from the current page of the grid.

+To export the current page of the grid to a PDF document, you need to specify the [exportType](../../api/grid/pdfExportProperties/#exporttype) property as **CurrentPage**.

+The following example demonstrates how to export current page to a PDF document when a toolbar item is clicked.

 {% if page.publishingplatform == "typescript" %}